-Social space is still very ambitious medium for technology companies.
-Despite its failures with Google+, the search engine giant has introduced a new interesting app called “Spaces” which can better be called a tool for simplified group sharing of news, videos and images with people of similar interests.
+Social space is still a very ambitious medium for technology companies.
+Despite its failures with Google+, the search engine giant has introduced a new interesting app called “Spaces,” which can better be called a tool for simplified group sharing of news, videos, and images with people of similar interests.

-The new app lets you to view all shared contents in the conversational view without missing a beat.
-A feature Quick search or activity tab allows viewing recent posts whether it is articles, videos, comments or even images.
+The new app lets you view all shared content in the conversational view without missing a beat.
+A feature Quick search or activity tab allows viewing recent posts, whether articles, videos, comments, or even images.

-This can be a tough competitor to popular messaging platform like Messenger; WhatsApp since these apps do not provide deeper integration for sharing content.
-On the other hand using Spaces, users can discover contents through its built-in Chrome, YouTube and web without leaving the app.
+This can be a tough competitor to a popular messaging platform like Messenger; or WhatsApp since these apps do not provide deeper integration for sharing content.
+On the other hand, using Spaces, users can discover content through its built-in Chrome, YouTube and the web without leaving the app.

-Not only that, users now no more have to go on hopping from one app to another for sharing, copying and pasting something, it all comes in one app.
+Not only that, users now no more have to go on hopping from one app to another for sharing, copying, and pasting something; it all comes in one app.
 You can also have conversations around that content in a group chat-like interface.
-Each space shows avatar bubbles of current participants that you can customize the view of app by changing colors and cover images with your choice.
-Since it has a Chrome extension, a popular feature in Pinterest and Space options a feature in FlipBoard – the new app is a combination of content, images and videos messaging platform.
+Each space shows avatar bubbles of current participants that you can customize the view of the app by changing colors and cover images with your choice.
+Since it has a Chrome extension, a popular feature on Pinterest, and Space options, a feature in FlipBoard – the new app is a combination of content, images, and a video messaging platform.

-You can create a space with just one tap for any topic and also invite your via messaging, email, social network or something other.
-If you want to create your Space account simply visit spaces.google.com.
+You can create a space with just one tap for any topic and invite you via messaging, email, social network, or something else.
+If you want to create your Space account, simply visit spaces.google.com.

-Last year we’ve reported that Google is secretly working on a new social platform and it is not clear yet what Google plans do with its new social sharing app.
-Google is experimenting with Spaces this week at Google I/O for developers to connect with each other and Googlers around topics at I/O. You can try your first Space as the app is available at Google Play for Android, Apple Store for iOS devices, desktop and web for with your Gmail account.
+Last year we reported that Google is secretly working on a new social platform, and it is not clear yet what Google plans to do with its new social sharing app.
+This week, Google is experimenting with Spaces at Google I/O for developers to connect with each other and Googlers around topics at I/O. You can try your first Space as the app is available at Google Play for Android, Apple Store for iOS devices, desktops, and web with your Gmail account.